Queer theology: Theologians

 John J. McNeill was an openly gay Jesuit priest and a vocal proponent of queer theology.
-His work focuses on the pushing of a new and evolving Christian structure that is truly inclusive of gay, lesbian and bisexual Christians.
+His work focuses on the pushing of a new and evolving Christian structure that is truly inclusive of gay, lesbian, and bisexual Christians.
 He highlights the importance of acknowledging how far Christian mentality has come in its view of homosexuality but believes there is a long way to go.
-McNeill argues that it is not enough to demand acceptance but to strive for a Church that provides a community that allows for the spiritual and moral enrichment of gay, lesbian and bisexual Christians.
-This inclusion can be achieved by engaging with and allowing gay, lesbian and bisexual Christians to not only participate in such a community but be leaders in the ministry.Homosexuals within the Church have an obligation to organize and attempt to enter into dialogue with Church authorities.
+McNeill argues that it is not enough to demand acceptance but to strive for a Church that provides a community that allows for the spiritual and moral enrichment of gay, lesbian, and bisexual Christians.
+This inclusion can be achieved by engaging with gay, lesbian, and bisexual Christians and allowing them to not only participate in such a community but be leaders in the ministry.Homosexuals within the Church have an obligation to organize and attempt to enter into dialogue with Church authorities.
 Church authorities in turn should show an example in terms of just behavior toward the homosexual minority by displaying an active willingness to hear, to enter dialogue, and to seek ways to resolve whatever injustice becomes clear as a result of dialogue.
 It is only by means of such a dialogue that the process can begin of separating the true implications of Christian faith and morality for the homosexual from the misunderstandings and prejudices of the past.McNeill's book The Church and the Homosexual (Beacon Press, 1976) addresses queer theology in three sections: a history of the relationship between homosexuality and the Catholic tradition, finding where homosexuality belongs in a restructured traditional moral theology, and the shifts necessary in the modern Christian ministry that will allow gay, lesbian and bisexual Christians to thrive in their faith.